ssec/polar2grid/doc/source/verification/viirs_verification.rst

 conformal conic (lcc) “miami” grid definition entry located within it.
 It will first create 6 VIIRS Corrected REFLectance (CREFL) I-Band and 6 CREFL M-Band HDF4 files, and then use those to create one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
+We are using a fornav "d" flag of "1" to inform the elliptical weight averaging (EWA) technique how to weight the effect of the input pixel to an output pixel based upon its location in the scan line and other calculated coefficients Although this may result in the "sharpest" output resolution image, the user should be aware that with reprojecting VIIRS terrain corrected imagery this may lead to black missing data regions.
+That is why the default `--fornav-d` value is "2".

 The processing should run in less than 2 minutes and create 8 crefl output VIIRS GeoTIFF files, including both true and false color output images, and the individual Corrected Reflectance images that went into producing the final products.

 If the VIIRS Polar2Grid processing script runs normally, it will return a status code equal to zero.
 If the VIIRS Polar2Grid processing script